clayton-perszyk/microgroove-challenge/README.md

 ## Development server

-Run `npm i` and `ng serve` for a dev server.
+Run `npm i --legacy-peer-deps` and `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ![Screenshot 2023-11-12 at 4 15 56 PM](https://github.com/clayton-perszyk/microgroove-challenge/assets/7948430/af46ae12-183c-4266-9b3a-9f66a47c1786)